-75% tuition refund if course withdrawal occurs after add/drop and before the end of week two.
+75% tuition refund if course withdrawal occurs after add/drop and before less than 25% of the course term is completed.

-50% tuition refund if course withdrawal occurs after the end of week two and before the end of week four.
+50% tuition refund if course withdrawal occurs after more than 25% and less than 50% of the course term is completed.

-No refund for any course with withdrawal after the end of week four.
+No refund for any course with withdrawal after 50% of the term is completed.